-Log 224- § 3285.402(Log 224- § 3285.402(d) Ground anchor installations Date: 6/23/2020 Submitter: Spano Dawson, Profile Home Inspection Requested Action: New Text Proposed Change: To provide a known anchor preload (1000 lbs) for each MH anchor installation and have it included in the CFR I can only make a recommendation that 1) it may need to be a suggested new paragraph within 24 CFR 3285.402(d), such as (d)(4), or 2) an amendment to current standard language within 24 CFR 3285.402(d)(2)(ii) or (iii).
-Reason: There is currently no anchor strap tension level specified in the CFR but it is specified the HUD Installations Training Manual.
-These changes will bring HUD into compliance with its own research findings.
-Requiring an installed preload tension on the anchor straps will move the installation of each anchor to a HUD mandated performance vs prescription based code.
-HUD report, "Research and Analysis for Manufactured Housing Foundations: Ground Anchor Verification Testing", specifically highlights and calls attention to the inconsistencies of using soil classification or hand penitrometer methods to determine anchor type.
-HUD report, Research and Analysis for Manufactured Housing Foundations: Ground Anchor Verification Testing, June 2008, Section 5.1 pg 33, "it is reasonable to conclude that current anchor usage on the basis of USC soil class alone easily results in uncertainty in anchor performance."
-Thus requiring

-some level of preloading to each anchor installation will ensure consistency and increase safety.
+Log 224- § 3285.402(Log 224- § 3285.402(d) Ground anchor installations Date: 6/23/2020 Submitter: Spano Dawson, Profile Home Inspection Requested Action: New Text Proposed Change: To provide a known anchor preload (1000 lbs) for each MH anchoit included in the CFR I can only make a recommendation that 1) it may need to be a suparagraph within 24 CFR 3285.402(d), such as (d)(4), or 2) an amostandard language within 24 CFR 3285.402(d)(2)(ii) or (iii). uggested new

+There is currently no anchor strap tension level specified in the CFR but it is specified the HUD Installations Training Manual.
+These changes will bring HUD into comply with its own research findings.
+Requiring an installed preload tension on the and straps will move the installation of each anchor to a HUD mandated performance prescription based code.
+HUD report, "Research and Analysis for Manufactured Foundations: Ground Anchor Verification Testing", specifically highlights and cal attention to the inconsistencies of using soil classification or hand penitrometer methods to determine anchor type.
+HUD report, Research and Analysis for Manufactured Housing Foundations: Ground Anchor Verification Testing, June 2 Section 5.1 pg 33, "it is reasonable to conclude that current anchor usage on the USC soil class alone easily results in uncertainty in anchor performance."
+Thus resome level of preloading to each anchor installation will ensure consistency and safety. iance thor e vs Housing ls 008, basis of equiring

 Substantiating N/A

 Documents:

 Additional Cost: No additional cost

-Cost Benefit Explanation: The addition of strap installation preload only requires the use of common hand tools such as a torque wrench.
-The benefits are increased installation consistency; enhanced occupant/collateral safety and reduced impact of site debris cleanup for State, City and County services.
-An additional benefit would also be the potential for covered insurance loss premiums to be reduced.
-This WILL substantially save the Insurance companies losses and liability challenges, and reduce the State and local expenditures for debris clean up, emergency rescue and other costs related to any disaster in the State.
+Cost Benefit The addition of strap installation preload only requires the use of common hand tools

+Explanation: such as a torque wrench.
+The benefits are increased installation consistency; enlocupant/collateral safety and reduced impact of site debris cleanup for State, County services.
+An additional benefit would also be the potential for covered in loss premiums to be reduced.
+This WILL substantially save the Insurance compar losses and liability challenges, and reduce the State and local expenditures for d clean up, emergency rescue and other costs related to any disaster in the State. hanced City and Isurance Nies

-Subcommittee
+Subcommittee Disapprove

-Recommendation:
+Recommendation: Reason: Not enough data on newer homes to indicate an issue that would be rewith pre-tensioning of straps. solved

 MHCC Action:

 MHCC Modification

-of Proposed
+of Proposed Change:

-Change:

 MHCC Reason:

-Current Status: Received by Secretariat.
+Current Status: Pending MHCC Action

-Log History: 7-6-20 - Assigned to Structure and Design Subcommittee
+Log History: 11-12-20 - Structure and Design Subcommittee Recommendation: Disapprove